Myth (album)

 Myth is the twelfth and final studio album created by the music production company Two Steps from Hell, released on May 3, 2022.

-It comprises 21 tracks including one bonus track, all written by composers Thomas J. Bergersen and Nick Phoenix, and features vocal performances by Merethe Soltvedt, Felicia Farerre, Ajša Kadrić, Sam Brashear and Úyanga Bold.
+It comprises 21 tracks including one bonus track, all written by composers Thomas J. Bergersen and Nick Phoenix, and features vocal performances by Merethe Soltvedt, Felicia Farerre, Asja Kadrić, Sam Brashear and Úyanga Bold.
 It also features cellist Tina Guo.